mmamontx/ja2-stracciatella-mp/README.md

     - Fix player name appearance in the chat on client side.
     - Make messages from client be broadcasted and received from the server before they appear in the chat on client side.
     - Fix the initial game connection screen (place the new buttons more friendly and add captions).
 Grey out game preferences when the client mode checkbox is marked.
-    - Remove intro movies when the game is started (for debugging purposes).
-    - Do the connection and auto-hiring earlier - before the laptop is open.
     - Verify successful connection before changing gConnected on client side.
     - Handle server disconnection on client side.
     - Fix "burst fatality" crash.